rktayal/multithreaded_frame_reading/README.md

 Constructor gets the pointer to the stream using the `cv2.VideoCapture` method.
 `src=0` is presumed to be the index of the webcam.
 ```
 def start(self):
 	# start the thread to read frames from the video stream
 	Thread(target=self.update, args=()).start()
 	return self

 def update(self):
 	# keep looping infinitely until the thread is stopped
 	while True:
 		# if the thread indicator variable is set, stop the thread
 		if self.stopped:
 			return

 		# otherwise, read the next frame from the stream
 		(self.grabbed, self.frame) = self.stream.read()

 def read(self):
 	# return the frame most recently read
 	return self.frame

 def stop(self):
 	# indicate that the thread should be stopped
 	self.stopped = True
 ```
 `start` method creates & starts the actual thread for frame reading.
 It does this by creating a `Thread` object and using the `update` method as the callable object invoked by the `run` method of the thread.
 Once the `start` method of `WebCamVideoStream` will be called, it will invoke the internal `run` method of thread, which will inturn invoke the `update` method of the class.

+## Results

 ## Conclusions
 We learned how threading can be used to increase your webcam FPS using Python and OpenCV.